kallaway/100-days-of-code/log.md

 **Today's Progress**: Incorporated react into file structure, tried to get everything connected.
 Fail

-**Thoughts**: Tried endlessly to use react with shopify, but with little to no documentation I do not believe I will finish by tomorrow.
+**Thoughts**: Tried endlessly to use react with Shopify, but with little to no documentation I do not believe I will finish by tomorrow.
 I will still apply and upload what I have.

 **Link(s) to work**: [barrel_app](https://gitlab.com/crissygrant82/barrel_app)

 ### Day 10: August 17, 2018

-**Today's Progress**: Setup Worpress and panteon repo with lando.
+**Today's Progress**: Setup Wordpress and Pantheon repo with lando.

-**Thoughts**: I began a new repo using wordpress instead of shopify believing it word be easier to compile.
-Well nope, I do not know php or wordpress.
+**Thoughts**: I began a new repo using Wordpress instead of Shopify believing it word be easier to compile.
+Well nope, I do not know php or Wordpress.
 I could have eventually figured it out but short on time.
 I will try again.
 **Link(s) to work**: [barrel_app](https://gitlab.com/crissygrant82/barrel_app)

 ### Day 11: August 18, 2018